Indonesian Naval Academy: Cadet life

 Naval Cadets are classified not as freshmen, sophomores, juniors, and seniors, but as fourth class, third class, second class, and first class, respectively, as a whole they are referred as Kadet AAL or Taruna AAL (Cadets of the Naval Academy).
 The Regiment of Naval Cadets is made up of four battalions, each composed of 3-5 companies of cadets from the 3rd to 1st classes onward (due to the joint service training done by the 4th class cadets), and all are led by Cadet Staff Sergeant Majors.

 Naval Cadets wear service dress uniforms similar to those of the other military academies within the INAF, with chevrons varying by school year or officer cadet rank.
 All wear gold anchor insignia on both lapel collars and scarlet shoulder boards of the service dress blue jacket.
-Those who are part of the Drum and Bugle Corps wear identical uniforms, but the bass and tenor drummers and baritone buglers wear combat dress uniforms.
+Those who are part of the Drum and Bugle Corps wear identical uniforms, but the snare drumline wears the junior ratings' dress uniform with the sailor cap since 2022 and the bass and tenor drummers and baritone buglers wear combat dress uniforms.